 A good example is from a few years back I was seeing a lot of ads from American Giant.
 The brilliant move they decided to take is rather than sending the user to their homepage or a landing page.
 They took me to a Slate article where they were praising the brand and calling it the greatest hoodie ever made.

 This was most likely paid PR, but it looks organic to an unknowing eye.
-This way the user thinks that Slate is an unbiased source and if they think it is a great hoodie that is immeasurably more creditable then American Giant saying their hoodie is fantastic since obviously they will think that their hoodie is the best.
+This way the user thinks that Slate is an unbiased source and if they think it is a great hoodie that is immeasurably more creditable than American Giant saying their hoodie is fantastic since obviously, they will think that their hoodie is the best.

 Why it Works

 Since the users are warmed, it builds trust especially if the prospect is already familiar and trusts the third-party platform.
 The website saying you are an awesome brand is a lot more impactful than you saying you are awesome.
 Users are warmed before hearing your message which makes them a lot more open to converting.

 Connect with an authoritative and trusted content publisher in your niche whether it be a blogger, newsletter, company, etc. to see if they will do a review.
 Always be prepared to offer some money/sponsor the review, people rarely do anything for free.

 Add a prominent (and tracked) link from their positive article to your landing page.
 Notice how I said landing page and not the homepage.
 Through the tracking, you can see if it is worth the additional cost of driving to the third-party website or if it would be better to point to your own page.
 We did a test for a client where we found out that pre-warming led to a 40% higher conversion rate.
 So it is definitely worth it for some companies, but not everyone.

 These provide visibility into how users interact with your website.
 This way you can tell what they like, where they get lost, what they ignore, and more!